zmengjie/CS5260-Group-Project/README.txt

     cd langchain_server
     pip install -r requirements.txt

     uvicorn main:app --reload --port 8000
+    or /opt/anaconda3/bin/python -m uvicorn main:app --reload --port 8000 to force uvicorn to run under your Anaconda Python

     > Ensure you have an `.env` file in `langchain_server` with your OpenAI key:
     OPENAI_API_KEY=sk-xxx